dmmagdal/ScaleLLMs/README.md

 			 - Kaggle free tier has 29GB RAM and 2x 16GB VRAM (Nvidia T4).
 	 - Why learn how to quantize a model when others are already doing it?
 		 - It's good to know how things work.
-		 - You have more control over your models (other people's models/copies can be faulty, corrupted, or censored).
+		 - You have more control over your models (other people's models/copies can be faulty, corrupted, tampered, or censored).
 	 - What should you do if you cannot quantize a model (ie package error messages, insufficient hardware, etc)?
 		 - Wait.
 Waiting for package updates and tutorials gives you the benefit of having someone else go through the trouble of debugging or handling your specific use case.
 		 - File a bug.
 In the case of errors from running your quantization + finetuning, there are probably a lot of other people who have encountered the same bug on their system.
 Keeping up to date or subscribed to those posts may give you either a work around or a note that your issue is going to be resolved in the next update.